hyphenation/tex-hyphen/hyph-utf8/README.md

-If you are an author of hyphenation patterns and want to add or update them, please contact the maintainers through the mailing list: tex-hyphen@tug.org You can also visit the home page at http://www.hyphenation.org for more information and technical details.
+If you are an author of hyphenation patterns and want to add or update them, please contact the maintainers through the mailing list: tex-hyphen@tug.org You can also visit the [TeX hyphenation page](http://www.hyphenation.org) for more information and technical details.